 All of this raises some big questions: How did these messages last so long?
-Better yet: Why is so much of Pompeii itself still around?
+Better yet: Why is so much of Pompeii itself still around when most of the ancient world has crumbled away?

 The answers date back to 79 CE.
-That's when a nearby volcano called Mount Vesuvius erupted.
-It destroyed Pompeii in a matter of hours.
-The city was buried.
+That's when a nearby volcano called Mount Vesuvius violently erupted.
+It tragically destroyed Pompeii in a matter of hours.
+Volcanic ash and rock buried the city.

-Oddly enough, the volcano that buried Pompeii also preserved it.
-The volcanic coating protected the ruins until excavations began in the mid-18th century.
+Oddly enough, the volcano that destroyed Pompeii was also the reason for the city's preservation.
+The volcanic coating protected the ruins until excavations of the site began in the mid-18th century.
 And there it was, under about 20 feet (about 6 meters) of stone and ash.
-The city seemed to be flash-frozen in time.
-And it remains a rare window into ancient Roman everyday life.
-The messages on the walls were spotted from the beginning.
-In the late 19th century, historians began copying them.
+The entire city seemed to be flash-frozen in time.
+And its remains offer a rare window into ancient Roman everyday life.
+From the beginning, archaeologists spotted the graffiti on the walls.
+In the late 19th century, historians began making copies of the messages.
 And it's a good thing they did.
-Most of the messages have faded since the ruins were unearthed.
+Most of the graffiti has faded since the ruins were unearthed.

 So what messages did Pompeians write, exactly?
 In many ways, they were the same kinds of messages people write today on social media.
-They were mostly opinions, words of love, reviews of goods, ads, and helpful suggestions.
+They were mostly opinions, expressions of love, reviews of goods, advertisements, and helpful suggestions.
 In fact, the oldest known message at Pompeii dates back to 78 BCE.
-It simply states: "Gaius Pumidius Diphilus was here."
+It simply states, "Gaius Pumidius Diphilus was here."